 Dorin Pop is an Romanian editor from Cluj Napoca, Romania.
 He currently plays for the Cluj Crusaders, whom he joined in 2010 when American football in his country still was in its infancy.
 Initially he was a running back and a strong safety before finally settling in as a cornerback.
 Dorin won the national championship with the Crusaders in 2012 and 2013 and eventually became part of team management.
 He writes about American football on his blog and does a weekly podcast called Crusaders Radio with co-hosts Alex Bradea and Rafael Ruiz, head coach of the Cluj Crusaders.
 Dorin works in the IT industry and also plays in several music bands.
 You can follow Dorin on Twitter at (@Dorin24).

-Enrico Brazzi is a Italian translator from Imola, Italy.
+Enrico Brazzi is an Italian translator and contributor from Imola, Italy.
 In 2002, at the age of 16, he established the Imola Hawkies (now Imola Ravens) to bring American football back to his hometown.
-He was the starting quarterback for the Ravens from 2002 to 2014, meanwhile coaching their Junior teams from 2008 to 2012.
-After one season with the Bologna Warriors, he is now back with the Ravens.
+He was the starting quarterback for the Ravens between 2002 and 2016, meanwhile coaching their Junior teams between 2008 and 2017.
+He currently lives in London, England.

 Ivan Kosanovic is a Serbian translator from Pancevo, Serbia.
 A former quarterback for the Pancevo Panthers, Ivan is now the president of the team.
 He received his Bachelor’s in Transport and Traffic Engineering, and currently works as the Deputy Executive Director for Milsped, a major logistics compay based in Belgrade.
 Ivan is passionate about the NFL and also enjoys teaching young athletes, serving as coach of the Panthers’ first female flag team over the past several seasons.

 Javier Ruiz is a Spanish translator based in Steenokkerzeel, Belgium.
 He is an avid sports fan and works as a translator for the official websites of soccer teams such as Paris Saint-Germain, PSV Eindhoven, Zenith Saint Petersburg, R.S.C.
 Anderlecht, and more.
-He also writes for the Spanish website and magazine FieldGoal, and works as an official in the Belgian Football League.
+He also writes for the Spanish sports news website AS, and works as an official in the Belgian Football League.
 You can follow Javier on Twitter at (@fjruizgarcia32).

 Leon Häfner is a junior contributor and German editor who resides in Bayreuth, Germany.
 He began playing football for the Aschaffenburg Stallions at the age of 13 and currently plays wide receiver for the Hof Jokers.
 Leon is currently studying Business Administration at the University of Bayreuth.
 You can reach him via his Twitter handle at (@86haef).